Pompano Beach Municipal Stadium

 Pompano Beach Municipal Stadium was a stadium in Pompano Beach, Florida primarily used for professional and amateur baseball from 1957 until its demolition in 2008.
 The ballpark was dedicated on March 22, 1957, and held 4,500 people.
-The stadium was the home of the Washington Senators and Texas Rangers at spring training from 1961 until 1986, multiple minor league clubs, and the Pompano Beach High School baseball team.
+The stadium was the spring training home of the Washington Senators/Texas Rangers franchise from 1961 until 1986, multiple minor league clubs, and the Pompano Beach High School baseball team.

 Spring training and minor league baseball

-It served as the spring training home of the Washington Senators from 1961 to 1971 and the Texas Rangers from 1972 through 1986.
+It served as the spring training home of the Washington Senators/Texas Rangers from 1961 through 1986.

 The stadium was home to multiple minor league teams including the Florida State League Pompano Beach Mets and Pompano Beach Cubs, as well as the Miami Miracle in 1990 and 1991.
 The 1989 Senior Professional Baseball Association Gold Coast Suns split their home games between Bobby Maduro-Miami Stadium and Municipal Stadium.

 The Fort Lauderdale Strikers of the APSL used it as their home field in 1990 after the Broward School District via the school board, denied the team access to Lockhart Stadium.